 Health Service Alliance’s leadership is composed of the most experienced, innovative, and detail oriented professionals.

-Dr. James M. Lally, DO – Chief Medical Officer
+Dr. James M. Lally, DO – Chief Executive Officer

 Dr. Lally brings to the project the experience and knowledge of years of high quality medical care and service to the community.
 He recently departed Chino Valley Medical Center where he held the position of Chief Medical Officer since 2004 and worked closely with administration and medical staff to insure a very high performing facility.
 Board certified in Family Practice, with certificates of added qualification in Sports Medicine and Geriatrics, he was responsible for the day to day operations of Chino Valley Medical Center and Montclair Hospital Medical Center.
 Dr. Lally also served as Director of Medical Education for internship, family practice residency and sports medicine fellowships and served on the Board of Trustees for both hospitals.
 He is recognized in the local community as a charitable and giving physician, who leads by example.
 Early to work and late to leave, he serves as a role model to his management and staff as someone willing to “walk the walk”.
 He serves as team physician for the USA Shooting Team and is its Immediate Past President of the Board and is Chairman of the Medical Committee of the International Shooting Sports Federation as well as a member of the International Olympic Medical Commission.
 Locally, he oversees the sports medicine programs of the four local high schools in the Chino Valley Unified School District.
 He is a member of the YMCA Board of Directors and is a past board member of Chino Youth Boxing.
 In 2016, he was recognized as the Physician of the Year for the American Osteopathic Foundation having been selected from over 125,000 eligible physicians and was selected for the Corporate Division, Inland Empire Spirit of the Entrepreneur award.
 In 2017, Chino Valley Medical Center was recognized as a Truven Top-100 Hospital for the sixth year in a row.

-Christen Grelling, MSN, FNP, PHN – Chief Clinical Officer
+Christen Grelling, MSN, FNP, PHN – Chief Clinical Operations Officer

 Christen Grelling most recently served as Administrator/Chief Nursing Officer/Risk Manager for Chino Valley Medical Center, where she provided strategic leadership for functions and services, along with direct oversight of day to day operations implementing improvements as appropriate.
 She ensured that the hospital had a high level of competency within the clinical staff through skills validation, didactic training, testing, and one on one education.
 She chaired the policy and procedure committee with oversight of organization, development, revisions and approval of hospital-wide policies.
 Other positions she has held at Chino Valley Medical Center include Intensive Care Unit/Cardiac Cath Lab Director and Magnet Program Director.
 For five years, she was Director of Operations/Education Coordinator for Flex Ed in Chino, overseeing administrative daily operations in California and Las Vegas for a health care education organization.
 She also serves as Adjunct Nursing Professor for West Coast University in Ontario.
 Ms. Grelling earned her BSN from Azusa Pacific University and her Masters of Nursing and Family Nurse Practitioner from California State University, Long Beach.

-Jeffrey Cox, MBA – Chief Information Officer/Interim Chief Financial Officer
+Jeffrey Cox, MBA – Chief Information Officer/Chief Financial Officer

 Mr. Cox joined HSA in 2018 as CIO and is responsible for day-to-day management of the corporation’s information systems software and hardware functions.
 Mr. Cox previously served as Regional IT Director for Chino Valley Medical Center, where he was responsible for leading a team of 18 analysts and software engineers for four facilities.
 His areas of responsibility included strategic project planning, resource management, customer service, and technology leadership and support.
 He established short and long-term goals, including Meaningful Use attestation, IT cost savings initiatives, and continuous process improvement in hardware and software available to clinicians and medical staff in an effort to provide comprehensive and cost effective care to patients.
 Over a twelve-year career at Chino Valley Medical Center, he served as PC/Network Operator, PC/Network Specialist, Regional Systems Administrator, and Regional IT Manager before becoming the Regional IT Director.
 He is skilled in managing the full spectrum of project management responsibilities and has extensive expertise in each stage of the hardware, software, and networking implementation lifecycle.
 Mr. Cox holds a BS in Business Administration from Westwood College and an MBA in Management from National American University.
 Additionally, he is a Certified Security Compliance Specialist and a Certified HIPAA Professional.